NexGenCloud/hyperstack-sdk-go/docs/ImageAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListImagesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListImages2Request struct via the builder pattern

 Name | Type | Description  | Notes